 - – However in saying that do be careful in bigger cities like La Paz.

-- – Only get into registered taxi’s – There are some unofficial taxi who will try to scam you.
+- – Only get into registered taxi’s – There is some unofficial taxi who will try to scam you.

 - – Don’t take pictures of voodoo shops in La Paz (Locals do not like this)